gabbo89/EEA2024-2025/index.md

 ---

-For any help, or if you find a bug or have any hint or suggestion, contact me at: **gabriele.magris@uniud.it**
+For any help, or if you find a bug or have any hint or suggestion, contact me at: **gabriele.magris@uniud.it**{: .fs-4 }

 _Any improvement is welcome!!_